 This article contains affiliate links.
 We may receive a commission on any sales we generate from it

-Just behind them at 8/1 (9.00) are 2010 winners Spain, who have an exciting young squad at their disposal, while Argentina – who are hoping to see Lionel Messi land the one major honour that has so far eluded him in a remarkable career - are priced at 9/1 (10.00) just ahead of perennial challengers Germany at 11/1 (12.00).
+Just behind them at 8/1 (9.00) are 2010 winners Spain, who have an exciting young squad at their disposal, with La Roja marginally ahead of perennial challengers Germany at 10/1 (11.00).

-Denmark, who have welcomed Christian Eriksen back into their ranks following his cardiac arrest at Euro 2020, are considered to be 28/1 (29.00) shots for what would be a stunning and very emotional triumph.
+Denmark, who have welcomed Manchester United playmaker Christian Eriksen back into their ranks following his cardiac arrest at Euro 2020, are considered to be 28/1 (29.00) shots for what would be a stunning and very emotional triumph.

 Croatia reached the final in 2018, as Luka Modric closed in on Ballon d’Or glory, but are 50/1 (51.00) to go one better four years on.

 Uruguay – who still have the vast experience and considerable goal threat of Edinson Cavani and Luis Suarez in their ranks – are also available at 50/1 (51.00), with Serbia, Switzerland and reigning Africa Cup of Nations champions Senegal priced at 80/1 (81.00).

 The United States, with youthful exuberance on their side, are not expected to figure in the final shake-up as they sit at 100/1 (101.00), with a Poland squad led by prolific Bayern Munich striker Robert Lewandowski priced at 125/1 (126.00).

 There are a number of teams at 150/1 (151.00), including Mexico and Canada, while hosts Qatar have drifted out to 250/1 (251.00) as they become serious long shots on home soil.